Dizzydz99/ECEM202A_project/docs/report.md

 The accuracy of the IMU after calibration is compared to the results using positions and orientations given in the construction plan and to a simulation based on ideal parameters.
 For the evaluation based on the construction plan, a simple offset adjustment of the sensor signals has been applied, since this is a standard calibration procedure.
 However, the method is not realistic in real systems because only 3-axis acceleration is obtainable in IMU, while in this paper, 12 accelerometers are used to estimate the pose.

 Another approach is proposed in [3] to use accelerometer and magnetometer to emulate gyroscope's functionality based on physical models.
-Authors proposed two methods to recontruct the gyro, the first one relies on Tait-Bryan angles and quaternions, the second approach is based on Rotation Matrix.
+Authors proposed two methods to reconstruct the gyro, the first one relies on Tait-Bryan angles and quaternions, the second approach is based on Rotation Matrix.
 The computation process of the first approach is shown in the following:

 ![computation_process_1](media/computation_process_1.png)